tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

-The p-value is lesser than `0.05`, so we reject the null hypothesis.
+The p-value is lesser than `0.05`, so I reject the null hypothesis.
 The evidence clearly shows that power outage frequency varies across different climate regions.
 In other words, some regions experience more outages than others.
 This could be due to factors like local weather patterns, how sturdy the infrastructure is, or other environmental conditions.

 ## Framing a Prediction Problem